 Treatments and drugsBy Mayo Clinic staff

-The use of powerful corticosteroids in treating or preventing complications of Henoch-Schonlein purpura is controversial.
-It's most often used to treat severe gastrointestinal symptoms.
-Because these drugs can have serious side effects and their usefulness isn't clear, be sure to discuss the risks and benefits with your doctor or pediatrician.
+The use of powerful corticosteroids, such as prednisone, in treating or preventing complications of Henoch-Schonlein purpura is controversial.
+They're most often used to treat severe gastrointestinal symptoms.
+Because these drugs can have serious side effects and their usefulness isn't clear, be sure to discuss the risks and benefits with your doctor.